Zwylair/BetterDiscordAutoInstaller/README.md

 ## Contributing
 I will be grateful for any contribution and help given to improve the quality of the project :)

-_(especially about adapting the project to other platforms like linux, etc :3)_
+_(especially about adapting the project to other platforms like linux, etc. :3)_

 ### macOS
 There is redundant/repetitive code which is seen both in manual-installer-mac.py and auto-installer-mac.py.